fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 If cache misses, the function service record was found or expired, it asks Executor to provide a new one.
 Executor then retrieves function information from Kubernetes CRD and invokes one of the executor types to spin up function pods.
 Once the function pods are up, a function service record that contains the address of a service/pod will be returned.
+Router side caching of function service is not applicable in case of poolmanager strategy, instead request directly goes to executor.

 Fission now supports two different executor types: